cnidaire/Master1_Internship/report.md

 It is really interesting in our case because the nifH gene is coding for a protein and hence we can access the taxonomy and many other interesting information on different databases.
 The downside is that we obtain the Amino Acid sequences and not the DNA ones and we have duplicates.

-The **Identical Protein Groups (IPG)** database takes in my opinion the best of both worlds: we obtain all the sequences clustered when these are identical, we obtain the DNA sequences and it's gathering the information from different databases such as Swissprot, GenBank, PIR, etc.
+The **Identical Protein Groups (IPG)** database takes in my opinion the best of both worlds: we obtain all the sequences clustered when Amino Acids sequences are identical, we can obtain the ID of the corresponding DNA sequences and it's gathering the information from different databases such as Swissprot, GenBank, PIR, etc.

-The downside is that Entrez is not perfectly suitable for what I want because you have to pass by gene db to obtain the DNA sequence and there is not downloadable directly from the IPG db on NCBI so I have to send a request to consult the gene database.
+The downside is that Entrez is not perfectly suitable for what I want because you have to pass by the gene database to obtain the DNA sequence and there is not downloadable directly from the IPG database on NCBI so I have to send a request to consult the gene database.

-## Entrez to access NCBI library from python
+## Entrez to access NCBI library from Python

 Entrez, Global Query Cross-Database Search System, is a searching tool provided by NCBI enabling one to browse through the information of over 20 databases such as Swiss-Prot, PRF, and PIR-International.
 It is an indexing and retrieving system gathering data from various sources and handing it back in a uniform format such as FlatFile, Fasta, or XML.
 Thanks to it, it is possible to retrieve information without going through the NCBI website and it makes it easier to automatize it when working on large datasets like the one we want to make.

-## Implementation with python
+## Implementation with Python

+### First idea: Improving the database

+At first, I wanted to make keep using the old database and just add the missing sequences.

+I started by DADA2 over a dataset and gathered the unannotated sequences.
+Then I used NCBI's Blast n to align a set of sequences in their references and put the right filter on the data it's aligned on (I used "seq (nifH[TW] AND 100:1000[SLEN])" as an Entrez Query).

+Then, from all the reports I obtained, I wanted to extract only the most relevant aligned DNA sequences but I stopped for a few reasons.

+The first one is on how the previous database was created and kept updated .
+Additionally, as the two alignment algorithms are different, I might add a sequence that was already inside the database.
+Furthermore, it means that I have to rerun a BLAST n every time there is some new environmental data to improve the file.

+To sum up, it would mean that we don’t have control over what is inside the database and that at a given time, we can be sure that your reference is not complete and it will result too in people working in a different database (which would awful in terms of reproducible science).

+Hence I dropped the idea and started to try building a new one from scratch.

+### Second idea: Making a new database from scratch

 I want to make a program that is gathering the sequences and the taxonomy from NCBI and maybe later from other databases for all the records available of the DNA sequences of the nifH gene.
-Here, I didn't worry about the computational time at all because this program not ought to be re-run daily but more once every year or so if it works to create a new version of the database that is uniform and used by all the community.
+Here, I didn't worry about the computational time at all because this program not ought to be re-run daily but more once every year or so if it works to create a new version of the database that is uniform and can be used by all the community.

 I first chose the gene proteins but there were not a lot of sequences and then when I looked at the nucleotide database, I realized that it is in the IUPAC format.
 The IUPAC DNA format is often used because instead of only containing A, T, C, G, and U, it contains R, Y, S, W, etc. It gives the information when two or more nucleotides can be used.
 However, DADA2 is not able to use well such a FASTA reference file.